 All the bathrooms have been either newly added or completely renovated.
 The private bathrooms for three of the four rooms – Twin Sisters, Eagle Peak and Castle Rock – are attached to the bedrooms.
 The private bathroom for the fourth room – Chisos – is not attached to the room but is directly across the hall.

 All bathrooms have a walk-in shower, Super-Plush 100% cotton towels (including bath sheets), a makeup mirror, a hair dryer, soap, shampoo, conditioner, and body lotion.

 Guests may be surprised to find a minimal amount of antiques throughout the home – it’s been furnished with highly comfortable, yet simple, furniture that doesn’t detract from the beauty of the house.
 What they will find are soft sheets and towels, good food, and an atmosphere where they can relax and feel at home.

 Sitting on an acre of land with 30 trees, there is plenty of room to make new friends or to find solitude.
 The dining room accommodates 12 (or 2 socially-distanced couples), but there is also a breakfast nook as well as the game table in the living room.
-The living room has a couch, cable TV, and a table large enough to work a puzzle or play a game of cards.
+The living room has a couch, smart TV, and a table large enough to work a puzzle or play a game of cards.
 The wrap-around porch allows people to enjoy company and conversation.
 There is also plenty of room at the back of the house where you can sit by the gas fire pit and watch the sunset while looking for wildlife that comes to the watering trough at the side of the house each evening.